SumikaNya

 set -e

-export NVM_DIR=~/.nvm # Define the installation directory of .nvm, otherwise, the command cannot be found during terminal execution
+export NVM_DIR=~/.nvm # Define the installation directory of .nvm, otherwise, the terminal will run but cannot find the command

 source ~/.nvm/nvm.sh # Recognize nvm command, otherwise it may report command not found